vanityerp-ai/HabeshaPOS/docs/SALES_ROLE_PERMISSIONS.md

 # SALES Role Permissions

 ## Overview
-The SALES role is designed for staff members who primarily handle Point of Sale (POS) transactions and inventory management.
-This role has comprehensive access to sales and inventory functions while maintaining appropriate restrictions on sensitive areas.
+The SALES role is **STRICTLY LIMITED** to Point of Sale (POS) transactions and inventory management **ONLY**.
+This role has NO access to appointments, clients, services, staff management, or any other modules.
+It is designed for dedicated cashier/inventory staff who should focus solely on sales and stock management.

 ## Granted Permissions